viktorb1/dramatiq_kafka/README.md

-Uses kafka-python package to write a dramatiq broker for Kafka.
+Uses kafka-python package to write a Kafka broker for dramatiq.

 ```python